-Currency Minimum investment Management fee Distribution

-amount annual remunera-

-tion

-EUR none up to 2.000% of the annually (A) or
+Currency Minimum investment Management fee annual Distribution amount remuneration EUR none up to 1.50% of the fund annually (A) or assets none

-fund assets none

 Unit class RZ

 No distribution fee will be paid out as part of the management fee for this unit class to service providers distributing directly to investors.
 Commission payments to intermediaries (promotors) acting between the management company and the distributing service providers are permitted.
 The distributing agent may directly charge the investor's advisory costs as per the individual agreement concluded with the investor.